jrkt/gostruct/README.md

 - User_test.go to serve as a base for your unit testing
 <!--- examples_test.go with auto-generated example methods for godoc readability. -->

 It will also generate a connection package to share connection(s) to prevent multiple open database connections.
+The generated package(s) implement the connection.Info interface that allows you derive the type and typeId (table & primary key) from any object by simple calling:

+    table, pk := user.TypeInfo()

 # flags